Tag Archives: Life

 But I didn’t give up.
 I also took the opportunity to improve my German, enrolling in a courses, workshops and other professional activities.
 It helped me feel productive and gave me the confidence to apply for roles that required a higher level of language proficiency.

-The lucky break
+The lucky breakthrough

 And then, when I least expected it, I received the call.
 A new job offer!
 It’s funny how that works.
 After months of feeling stuck and discouraged, everything turned around in a single phone call.